-Stage 2: in the second stage the creatinine level rises to 2.0 to 2.9 times the baseline creatinine and the urine output stays 0.5mL/Kg/hr. for 12 hours.
+Stage 2: in the second stage the creatinine level raises to 2.0 to 2.9 times the baseline creatinine and the urine output stays at 0.5mL/Kg/hr for 12 hours.

 The treatment of AKI aims to resolve the underlying cause of the condition but if the patient has reached the third stage, they are first put on dialysis.